Complexity & Systems

 - Sherryl Tarnaske

-Your toughest challenges aren't people problems.
-They're interaction problems.
+The toughest challenges in any organisation live in the space between people, in the system that shapes how they work together.
 The system shapes the behaviour.
 Shift the conditions, and the behaviour shifts with them.

 Written by